 Read on to learn five steps you can take to be a better employer to your multi-generational employees.

 Since 2015, Generation Z has been moving into the workforce.
 And as they do, they're bringing change.
-Not only will they challenge the way we work and bring new demands to the labor force—which already consists of four generations—but they are also colliding with millennials, who now make up more than half of the working population.
+Not only will they challenge the way we work and create new demands in the labor force—which already consists of four generations—but they are also colliding with millennials, who now make up more than half of the working population.

-The driving forces behind Generation Z in the workplace are financial rewards and career advancements—more so than any other generation before them.
-This isn't hard to understand: while wages for young workers have been stagnant since 2000, prices for health care and college tuitions have been consistently rising.
+More than any other generation before them, the driving force behind Generation Z in the workplace are financial rewards and career advancements.
+This isn't hard to understand: while wages for young workers have been stagnant since 2000, prices for health care and college tuition have been consistently rising.

 Consequently, like no generation before, Generation Z worries about their financial situation.

 In order to engage Generation Z employees, managers need to offer financial rewards and promote career advancement.
-But they should also pay attention to creating a culture and a team spirit that can bind them to your company and motivate them to stay put.
-Creating such advantages will help lessen turnover, ensure employee engagement (and higher revenues), and ultimately result in Generation Z deploying their full potential.
+But they should also make efforts to create a culture and a team spirit that can create fellowship with your company and motivate them to stay put.
+Creating such advantages will help lessen turnover, ensure employee engagement (and higher revenues), and ultimately result in workers who strive to reach their full potential.